 What is Mirin-like Condiment?

 Mirin-like condiment (みりん風調味料) contains less than 1% alcohol and less than 1% salt.
 It claims to have the same taste as hon mirin.
 It is made of starch syrup, rice/cultured rice brewed seasoning, brewed vinegar, acidic components.
 Mirin-like condiment is cheaper because it avoids certain alcohol taxes.
-It needs to be refrigerated.
+It needs to be refrigerated after opening.

 Benefits of Using Mirin

-Mirin tenderize and adds a mild sweetness and has deep body and umami.
-It also helps mask the smell of fish and seafood and helps the flavors to “sink in” to the dish better.
-Because of the sugar and alcohol content, it also keeps the ingredients from disintegrating Lastly, mirin adds luster to ingredients which is why it is a key ingredient in teriyaki sauce.
+Mirin tenderizes and adds a mild sweetness to dishes.
+With a deeper body and umami, it also helps masking the smell of fish and seafood and helps the flavors to “sink in” to the dish better.
+Because of the sugar and alcohol content, it also keeps the ingredients from disintegrating Lastly, mirin adds luster to ingredients, which is why it is a key ingredient in teriyaki sauce.

 You can purchase mirin from Japanese grocery stores, Asian supermarkets, or Amazon.

 Storage: Hon mirin has more alcohol; therefore, you can store it in a cool place.
 If you store it in the refrigerator, sugar may crystalized.
 Mirin-fu chomiryo (mirin-like condiment) has much less alcohol; therefore, make sure to store in the refrigerator.

 Although it won’t be exactly the same, you can substitute mirin with sake and sugar.
 The ratio of sake and sugar is 3 to 1.
-For example, mix 3/4 cup (or 1 Tbsp) good quality drinking sake and 1/4 cup (or 1 tsp) granulated sugar.
-If you cannot use alcohol in your cooking, use water instead of sake.
+For example, mix 3/4 cup (or 1 Tbsp) good quality drinking sake with 1/4 cup (or 1 tsp) granulated sugar.
+If you cannot use alcohol in your cooking, you can use water instead of sake.